Jeraldo0803/Jeraldo0803/README.md

 ## Hello!
-I'm Jerald
-## I'm a Computer Science Student in Mapua University
+I'm Jerald, a Computer Science Student in Mapua University (Batch '21).

-# Programming Languages I know (ordered by skill)
+### Programming Languages I know (ordered by skill)
-- PHP
+1. PHP
-- Python
+2. Python
-- JavaScript
+3. JavaScript
-- R
+4. R

 # Frameworks I know
-- Laravel
+1. Laravel

 <!--
 **Jeraldo0803/Jeraldo0803** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.